agaro1121/typelevel-playground/src/main/scala/io/github/agaro1121/taglessfinal/blogpost.md

 We have to do a little casting along the way because of Scala's limited GADT support(`.asInstanceOf[Future[A]]`). <- I may be wrong on this but the compiler errors above say otherwise
 I'll explain `user.asInstanceOf[User]` a little later

-Now that our code can actually do stuff, let's write some repos to wrap our DB code:
+Now that our code can actually do stuff, let's write some repos to wrap our low-level DB code:
 ## Tagless Final
 ```scala
 class UserRepo[F[_]](DB: DatabaseAlgebra[F, User])(implicit M: Monad[F]) {